 Campus of Religions

-The University of Münster will establish a “Campus of Religions”, which will be the only one of its kind in Germany.
-From 2022, it will bring together Protestant, Catholic, Christian Orthodox and Islamic theology as well as University institutions of non-denominational studies of religion such as the Center for Religion and Modernity, promoting interdisciplinary academic exchange.
-As a location and as a public brand, the campus in the city of the Peace of Westphalia lends itself to being a neutral platform for mutual understanding in the conflict-laden field of “religion and politics”.
+The University of Münster will establish an internationally unique “Campus of Religions”.
+From 2023, it will bring together Protestant, Catholic, Christian Orthodox and Islamic theology as well as University institutions of non-denominational studies of religion such as the Center for Religion and Modernity, promoting interdisciplinary academic exchange.
+As a location, the campus in the city of the Peace of Westphalia lends itself to being a neutral platform for mutual understanding in the conflict-laden field of “religion and politics”.
 It is to become a venue for exchange between leading national and international representatives from academic, political, religious and ideological communities and non-governmental organisations, the media, culture and the arts.

 The Campus of Religions will bring together diverse institutions for the research into religion – which have so far been scattered throughout the city of Münster – under one roof in a large, centrally located building complex with a total of around 4,000 students.
 The University will contribute around €23 million to the double-figure million euro construction project.
 The new building will house employment for more than 430 researchers and staff.
 560,000 books of all faiths will be accessible together in a common library.
 By bringing together old and new institutional structures, the University of Münster will not only strengthen interdisciplinary cooperation, but also promote interreligious dialogue, thereby becoming a symbol of religious diversity and equal rights.